fabiospampinato/strid/readme.md

 - All values that are the same according to `Object.is` will have the same string identifier.
 - All values that are different according to `Object.is` will have different string identifiers.
-- Symbols are supported only if the engine you are using supports using symbols as keys in WeakMaps.
+- If your engine hasn't implemented [this](https://github.com/tc39/proposal-symbols-as-weakmap-keys) proposal then input symbols will be kept in memory indefinitely.
-- Records and Tuples are not currently supported yet, the function will throw for unknown types like that.
+- Records and Tuples are not supported yet, the function will throw for unknown types like that.

 ## Install